gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

 The "Guid" is a globally unique identifier.
 It is used to track changes to the profile over time.
 No other profile should ever have the same guid.
 One easy way to generate a Guid is to use the *uuidgen* program, which comes standard with macOS.

-The "Name" is the name, as seen in the Profiles window or in Preferences.
+The "Name" is the name, as seen in the Profiles window or in Settings.

 Here is a fully formed (but minimal) Dynamic Profiles plist: